opulencephp/docs/database-basics.md

 To read from the database, simply use the connection returned by `$connectionPool->getReadConnection()`.
 Similarly, `$connectionPool->getWriteConnection()` will return a connection to use for write queries.
 These two methods take care of figuring out which server to connect to.
 If you want to specify a server to connect to, you can pass it in as a parameter to either of these methods.

 <h2 id="how-to-query-and-fetch-results">How to Query and Fetch Results</h2>
-RDev uses the exact same methods as `PDO` to query and fetch results.
+Opulence uses the exact same methods as `PDO` to query and fetch results.
 To learn how to query using `PDO`, try the <a href="http://php.net/manual/en/book.pdo.php" target="_blank">official PHP documentation</a>.

-RDev's `PDO` wrappers make it easy to connect to the database without having to remember things like how to format the DSN.
-RDev's wrappers also support [type mappers](database-type-mappers) for easy conversion between a database vendor's data types and PHP data types.
+Opulence's `PDO` wrappers make it easy to connect to the database without having to remember things like how to format the DSN.
+Opulence's wrappers also support [type mappers](database-type-mappers) for easy conversion between a database vendor's data types and PHP data types.
 They even provide support for nested database transactions.

 <h2 id="binding-values">Binding Values</h2>
 Most database queries use a dynamic variable to filter results.
 The unsafe method would be to put it directly in the string: